 By default, your users will be able to sign in with their email addresses.
 They will then create an account on your Floq platform, which they have to confirm by clicking the link from the confirmation email they receive.

 You can also choose to link your login system to the app, so that your users can easily sign in with credentials they already know.
 When signing in through the profile icon on the top-right, the user is redirected to your sign-in page.
-After a successful authentication, an account is automatically created and given a random password.
-This account is used to store all app-related user information, such as saved favourites or chat conversations.
-Users can then start using features that require a being signed in without further ado.
+After a successful authentication, an account in our platform is created that is used to store all app-related user information, such as saved favourites or chat conversations.
+Users can then start using features that require a being signed in without having to confirm their email address.

-Single Sign-On (SSO) and is an addition to your custom login.
-This means that when your users sign into the app, they can access content links on your website without having to sign in again.
+Using your custom login can allow for connecting our services to others you have using Single Sign-On (SSO).
+SSO is a mechanism that allows users to log in once and access multiple applications or services without needing to enter their credentials repeatedly.
+This means that when your users sign into the app, they can access links from the app to your website without having to sign in again.
 SSO works anywhere in the mobile and web apps, for example, on info tiles and event content.
 Please note that the user might have to confirm signing in by clicking a button, but their credentials are already filled in.

 How to set it up

 Further details for custom login need to be estimated by our development team and therefore discussed with your Customer Success Manager in advance.

 When you use the well-known OAuth2 protocol, we can easily connect your login, using Authorization Code as the grant type method.
 Besides OAuth2 authentication, we can also offer connecting to a custom backend or external system.
 Since our platform will communicate with the external system when a user is authenticated, it needs to be available at any given moment before and during an event.

 To develop a custom login, we need the endpoints as mentioned below, with clear documentation and credentials to set our callbacks and IPs.
 A testing API would be preferable, or credentials with the ability to set 'http://localhost' as callbacks for development purposes.